Battle of Mahilpur (1757)

-The Battle of Mahilpur was fought between the Sikh Misls and Adina Beg Khan against the Durrani Empire in December 1757.
-Following the 4th invasion of Ahmad Shah Durrani, he appointed Timur Shah as the viceroy of Punjab with Jahan Khan as his deputy.
-The Afghans appointed Adina Beg Khan as the faujdar of the Jalandhar Doaba and exempted him from attending court at lahore, on the condition that Adina Beg pay revenue to the Afghan government.
+The Battle of Mahilpur was fought between the combined forces of Adina Beg Khan and Sikh Misls and the Durrani Empire in December 1757.
+Following the fourth invasion of Ahmad Shah Durrani, he had appointed Timur Shah as the viceroy of Punjab with Jahan Khan as his deputy.
+The Afghans appointed Adina Beg Khan as the faujdar of the Jalandhar Doab and exempted him from attending court at Lahore, on the condition that Adina Beg would pay revenue to the Afghan government.
 Soon a dispute regarding the payment of revenue occurred between Adina Beg and the Afghans.
-This dispute soon escalated which resulted in Jahan Khan sending an Afghan force to arrest Adina Beg.
+This dispute escalated which resulted in Jahan Khan sending an Afghan force to arrest Adina Beg.
 Adina Beg formed a military alliance with the Sikhs under the command of Jassa Singh Ahluwalia and Vadbhag Singh Sodhi.
-Adina Beg also gained the support of Sadiq Beg Khan, Khwaja Mirza Khan, and Raja Bhup Singh.
+Adina Beg also gained the support of Mughal noblemen Sadiq Beg Khan, Khwaja Mirza Khan, and Raja Bhup Singh.
 Adina Beg along with the Sikh forces fought the Afghans at Mahilpur.
-The battle resulted in a victory for Adina Beg and the Sikhs and resulted in the entire Jalandhar Doaba being occupied and sacked by the Sikh forces.
+The battle resulted in a victory for Adina Beg and the Sikhs and resulted in the entire Jalandhar Doab being occupied and sacked by the Sikh forces.